ashtonjamesd/semantic-interpretation/written/2_stack_machine/3_project_setup.md

 ## Project Setup

-Navigate to a folder where you want to the project to be saved.
-You can create a new C# console application by opening a terminal and entering the following.
+To get started, we need to set up a new C# console application.
+First, navigate to the folder where you want to create your new project.
+If needed, create a new folder to keep your work organised.

+Open a terminal or code editor in your desired folder and enter the following command to create a new C# console app.

 ```
 dotnet new console